HOW TO BECOME AN ITALIAN CITIZEN

 Pros: All you need is time and an understanding of visa laws to gain naturalization status.

 Cons: It takes at least a decade of legally working and living in Italy under a visa to gain citizenship.
 The Italian government can also reject your application if they deem you a security risk of any kind.

 Applying for Italian Citizenship

-Depending on your circumstance and the method you choose, different documentation may be necessary.
+Depending on your circumstance and the method you choose for how to get Italian citizenship, different immigration documents may be necessary.
 Be sure to do your research and see what type of documentation is required for you to apply.

 A good place to start is this page on the Italian government’s website.

 The list of application is generally long, so get ready to wait.
 If your documents aren’t in Italian, they’ll have to be certified and translated

 Your application must be addressed to the President of the Republic and be made to the prefecture.
 For adults, Italian citizenship applications are EUR 300.
 No matter what route you take to citizenship, certain fees will apply, so keep that in mind.

 Pros: As long as you have the correct paperwork and some patience, this is a great method for applying.